Integrability conditions for differential systems: Necessary and sufficient conditions

 then the system admits a foliation by maximal integral manifolds.
 (The converse is obvious from the definitions.)

 Examples

 Integrable regular systems

-Given any regular foliation, we can simply take its differentials to obtain a integrable regular system.
+Given any regular foliation, we can simply take its differentials to obtain an integrable regular system.
 The rank of the system is the codimension of the foliation.

 The Hopf fibration is a foliation of the 3-sphere into circles, which is a regular foliation of codimension 2.